Tetrahedron

 Right and oblique tetrahedrons

-A tetrahedron can be classified as either a right tetrahedron or an oblique tetrahedron.
-If an apex of the tetrahedron is directly above the center of the base, it is a right tetrahedron.
-If not, it is an oblique tetrahedron.
+A right tetrahedron is one in which the apex is directly above the center of the base.
+If the apex is not directly above the center of the base, it is an oblique tetrahedron.
 The line segment from the apex to the center of the base of a right tetrahedron is perpendicular to the base, and is the height of the tetrahedron.

 Right tetrahedronOblique tetrahedron